Book of Common Prayer (1552): Liturgical calendar

 The calendar included what is now called the lectionary, which specified the parts of the Bible to be read at each service.
 For Cranmer, the main purpose of the liturgy was to familiarise people with the Bible.
 He wanted a congregation to read through the whole Bible in a year.
 The scripture readings for the daily office followed lectio continua.
 For Morning and Evening Prayer, the lessons did not change if it was a saints' day.
 The readings for Holy Communion did change if it was a feast day.
 This became a problem when a moveable feast fell on the same day as a fixed feast, but the prayer book provided no instructions for determining which feast to celebrate.
 Directions for solving this issue were not added to the BCP until the 1662 prayer book.

 Morning and evening prayer

 The Orders of Morning and Evening Prayer were extended by the inclusion of a penitential section at the beginning including a corporate confession of sin and a general absolution, although the text was printed only in Morning Prayer with rubrical directions to use it in the evening as well.
-The general pattern of Bible reading in 1549 was retained (as it was in 1559) except that distinct Old and New Testament readings were now specified for Morning and Evening Prayer on certain feast days.
+The general pattern of Bible reading in 1549 was retained (as it was in the 1559 prayer book) except that distinct Old and New Testament readings were now specified for Morning and Evening Prayer on certain feast days.
 Following the publication of the 1552 Prayer Book, a revised English Primer was published in 1553; adapting the Offices and Morning and Evening Prayer, and other prayers, for lay domestic piety.